TheOdinProject/curriculum/nodeJS/express/controllers.md

 - Calling the next middleware function in the chain.
 - Ending the request-response cycle (meaning no further middleware functions are called, even if there are more in the chain).

 Express has a rich ecosystem and you will likely find a package that solves the problem you are encountering.
 For example, some packages provide middleware functions to handle authentication, cors, rate limiting, sessions, logging, validation, and more!
-But we should identify the basic and built-in ones first.
+Throughout this lesson (and the course), we'll be introducing middlewares that would be required to build projects in this course.
+Although, you're welcome to explore on your own.

 #### Application-level middleware